osisoft/PI-Adapter/V1.3/Text Parser/text-parser.md

 The Text Parser produces OMF compatible output, which in turn is compatible with the OCS backing SDS (Sequential Data Store) that stores data in streams consisting of multiple values and indexes.

-**Note:** Not all data types supported by the Text Parser are also supported by OMF
+**Note:** Not all data types supported by the Text Parser are also supported by OMF.

 ## Culture support